electric-eloquence/requerio/README.md

 While Requerio was named with
 <a href="https://www.npmjs.com/package/cheerio" target="_blank">Cheerio</a> in
-mind, Cheerio is optional and can be replaced by jQuery on the server via JSDOM, or any other DOM emulator.
+mind, Cheerio is optional and can be replaced by jQuery on the server via
+<a href="https://www.npmjs.com/package/jsdom" target="_blank">JSDOM</a>, or any
+other DOM emulator.

 #### Install: